bbauska/UC-Davis-Inter-jQuery/README.md

 the height of each section.
 This is exactly the same as what we did in the jQuery version, except the syntax just a little bit different.
-Because instead of using the jQuery object, we&apos;re going to put an event listener on the window at event listener and we&apos;re going to say,\" load.\" You&apos;re going to run a function like so.
+Because instead of using the jQuery object, we&apos;re going to put an event listener on the window at event listener and we&apos;re going to say,&quot;
+load.&quot; You&apos;re going to run a function like so.
 It doesn&apos;t look that different from jQuery at this point.
 It&apos;s fairly similar.
 Remember, in jQuery we would use the jQuery object to get the window and we&apos;d use the on method and we would check for load and then run function.
 A